Meet the Board

 Jonathan is a former SVK parent of two energetic children who now both attend The Hawbridge School in Saxapahaw.
 In his professional life, he is an estate planning and elder law attorney with Clarity Legal Group in Chapel Hill, helping individuals and families plan for special needs, incapacity, the cost of long-term care, and the administration of estates after death.
 Prior to that, he attended Wake Forest University and the Wake Forest University School of Law.
 Jonathan, his wife, April, and their two children live in the country near Saxapahaw.
 In addition to serving on the SVK board, Jonathan is an active member of the Section Council of the Elder and Special Needs Law section of the North Carolina Bar Association, where he co-chairs the section’s Legislative Committee.
 When not attending to his professional and home responsibilities, Jonathan enjoys music, camping, hiking, canoeing, watching sports, and is a once-and-future avid road cyclist.

-Johnny Buck - Parent Representative (he/him/his)
+Michelle Aronson - Parent Representative (she/her)